-Always check your loan agreement to make sure you’re using the right debt amortization schedule for your loan’s interest compounding period.
+Always check your loan agreement to make sure you’re using the right schedule for your loan’s interest compounding period.

 When it comes to figuring out a loan amortization schedule, interest rates are the most common spot where we see our customers get confused.

 If you don’t truly understand the terminology and the way interest rates work, it’s easy to miscalculate the total cost of your loan, make mistakes in your debt amortization schedule, or make inaccurate assumptions when comparing loan products.